ryankohl/seabass/readme.markdown

 	-   "N-TRIPLES"
 	-   "TTL"
 	-   "N3"
--   Strings for Jena Rules files (must end with ".rules" in the filename...for now)
+-   Strings for Jena Rules files (must end with ".rules" in the filename)
 -   RDF models previously created with the build function
--   I suppose you could use a Jena model, since that's the underlying implementation
+-   A Jena model

 bounce [ query target ]
 ====

-This executes a SELECT query against an RDF model, returning an Incanter Dataset.
+This executes a SELECT query against an RDF model, returning a map with the following keys:
+- :vars - the list of variables used in the select query's 'projection' clause
+- :data - a list of maps whose keys are the variables listed in :vars

 The arguments are:

 -   query: a SPARQL Select query string
 -   target: either a URI string for a Sparql Endpoint or an RDF model